cloudify-cosmo/docs.getcloudify.org/content/cli/usergroups.md

 Usage: `cfy user-groups list`

-List all users assigned to this users' group.
+List all users assigned to this users' group.<br>
+By default, when you generate the list of user groups, only the number of linked resources are displayed.
+You can retrieve full details with the use of a `--get-data` flag.

 ### get